 2-3 strips lemon rind, plus 1-2 tbsp juice

-2 large handful mint leaves, roughly chopped, plus a few small leaves to serve
+Two large handfuls of mint leaves, roughly chopped, plus a few small leaves to serve

 four-6 slices toast

-Drain the beans, installed a massive pan and cowl with plenty of fresh cold water.
+Drain the beans, install a massive pan, and cowl with plenty of fresh cold water.

-Smash the garlic cloves once with the flat of a knife, to peel easily, and upload 4 cloves to the beans together with the bay leaves.
-Bring to a simmer and simmer lightly for 45-55 mins, till the beans are gentle however nonetheless protecting their form, skimming the floor of any froth.
-(If the beans boil vigorously, their skins have a tendency to break and they lose form.)
-Take off the heat and add enough salt to make the cooking liquid taste top.
+Smash the garlic cloves once with the flat of a knife to peel easily, and add four cloves to the beans together with the bay leaves.
+Bring to a simmer lightly for 45-55 mins, till the beans are gentle but protect their form, skimming the floor of any foam.
+(If the beans boil vigorously, their skins break and lose form.)
+Take off the heat and add enough salt to make the cooking liquid taste good.
 Leave the beans to cool within the liquid.

-Slice 3 of the closing garlic cloves.
-Warm the oil in a huge, deep pan over a medium-high warmth and, once hot, upload the sliced garlic and courgettes.
-Fry for five to seven minutes, till the courgettes start to turn golden.
-Turn the warmth down to medium-low, season with a touch salt and cook dinner for a similarly 10 mins, till soft.
+Slice three of the closing garlic cloves.
+Warm the oil in a huge, deep pan over medium-high heat, and once hot, add the sliced garlic and courgettes.
+Fry for five to seven minutes till the courgettes start to turn golden.
+Turn the heat down to medium-low, season with a touch of salt, and cook dinner for a similarly 10 minutes, till soft.

-Drain the beans, discarding the bay and garlic, and stir into the courgettes with the wine, lemon rind, thyme and a few tablespoons of water.
-Cook for 5 mins, to allow the flavours to bond, then taste and adjust the seasoning with salt, pepper and lemon juice.
+Drain the beans, discarding the bay and garlic, and stir them into the courgettes with the wine, lemon rind, thyme, and a few tablespoons of water.
+Cook for 5 minutes to allow the flavors to bond, then taste and adjust the seasoning with salt, pepper, and lemon juice.
 Take off the heat and stir in the mint.

-Rub the hot toast with the final garlic clove and drizzle with a bit olive oil.
-Put in shallow bowls and spoon over the stew.
-Top with a huge dessertspoon of goat’s curd and scatter generously with extra mint leaves and an additional drizzle of olive oil to serve.
+Rub the hot toast with the final garlic clove and drizzle with olive oil.
+Put the toast in shallow bowls and spoon over the stew.
+Top with a huge dessertspoon of goat’s curdgoat’ster generously with extra mint leaves and drizzle with olive oil to serve.

 And for the relaxation of the week

-Cook an extra 500g butter beans as above, blitz to a clean puree with garlic and olive oil, and serve alongside grilled chook thighs, roast bird or lamb.
-Alternatively, freeze the cooked beans for a quick weeknight soup; use an awesome inventory, and flavour with rosemary and chilli oil.
-Any leftover goat’s curd can be scrumptious paired with a grilled vegetable salad.
+Cook an extra 500g butter beans as above, blitz to a clean puree with garlic and olive oil, and serve alongside grilled chicken thighs, roast bird, or lamb.
+Alternatively, freeze the cooked beans for a quick weeknight soup; use an awesome inventory and flavor with rosemary and chili oil.
+Any leftover goat’s curd is delicious with a grilled vegetable salad.